6oranges/codegrinder-python-web/readme.md

 * Default arguments and Destructuring assignment to enable keyword arguments.
 * Web workers.
 Allows us to use multiple threads.
 * Optional Chaining.
 Allows a chain of accesses to short circuit on a null. foo?.bar returns null if foo is null.
 * localStorage.
 Enables persistant storage.
+This should be considered for removal as well as prompt.
+With autologin we don't need to store anything or prompt.
 * prompt and confirm.
 These are used for convenience of coding.
-A user could avoid most of them except codegrinder login.
 # Hosting
-Because we are using SharedArrayBuffer the document must be sent with the following headers shown as they would be in an nginx configuration file.
+To enable SharedArrayBuffer server side use the following headers (shown as would be in nginx configuration file)
 ```
 location / {
     # set response headers